User Manual — Geo-Explo

 74 m · 8 min | Geographic distance between the end of seg.
 1 and the start of seg.
 2, and the time gap (if tracks are timestamped) |

-| Checkbox | "Connect" — draws the dashed line and enables the "Merge connected" button |
+| Checkbox | "Connect" — draws the dashed line and enables the "Merge selected junctions" button |

 Merging connected segments